mulderp/mulderp.github.com/_posts/2015-03-14-serial-communication-with-nodejs.md

 ---
 How can you talk to hardware peripherals, lights or robots from your laptop?

 The answer often is: [Serial communication](http://en.wikipedia.org/wiki/Serial_communication).
-Besides direct usage in many hardware projects, its concepts are helpful too when playing with wireless components such as Bluetooth or Wifi.
+Serial communication is often done with one oru multiple wires, but its concepts often apply to *wireless* communication too.

 There are different forms of serial communication such as [RS-232](http://en.wikipedia.org/wiki/RS-232) or [USB](http://en.wikipedia.org/wiki/USB).
 In both cases, the core building block in a micro chip is an [UART](http://en.wikipedia.org/wiki/Universal_asynchronous_receiver/transmitter) (or "universal asynchronous receiver and transmitter").
 This digital logic can be configured to different data formats and transmission speeds.